-TEES EDGE, the professional and continuing education division of TEES, will offer four hands-on, expert-led modules to be completed within three months.
-Those who complete all four modules will earn a:
+TEES EDGE, the professional and continuing education division of TEES, offers a hands-on, expert-led certificate program to meet industry needs.

 "The bulk of today’s practicing engineers are trained solely on the basis of subtractive manufacturing.
 The design for manufacturing playbook is being rewritten, due to advancements in additive manufacturing, allowing engineers to imagine and build products that were previously impossible.
 To remain relevant there is need for a wave of current and future engineers to be versed on these 'new rules.'"